Wajih-Ul-Hasan/Crud--Spring-Boot-/README.md

-Simple Todo App using spring Boot with crud functionality.
+A simple Todo App using Java Spring Boot and Spring MVC